mohalkarushikesh/Qwen-Chat/Readme.md

 This project implements a lightweight chatbot stack with the following components:

+> Note: When deployed with Docker, the application runs as a self-hosted local system.
+The Qwen model is executed through Ollama on the host machine/server, so it can operate offline as long as the model is already available locally.

 - A Python Flask application serving the web interface
 - A backend integration to Ollama for local LLM inference
 - The Qwen 2.5 1.5B model as the conversational AI engine